...

 The second configuration entails a fully 3D-printed mold without an aluminum frame.
 Although this removes the necessity for a frame, it necessitates more printing material, leading to increased printing costs and time.
 Molds created using this configuration are also more susceptible to defects like warping, as support is lacking.

-Start the Injection Molding Process
+How Do You Start the Injection Molding Process with a 3D Printed Mold?

 Sanding: Sanding can help eliminate layer lines on the surface of the 3D printed model.
 Begin with coarser sandpaper and gradually switch to finer grits.
 Avoid sanding in the same spot for too long to prevent excessive friction and heat that may melt the surface.
 Be cautious not to sand away too much material, especially around seams if the print needs to be bonded later.